Overview

 Try it

-groups will now be a dictionary where the keys are the values of the ages in the original array.
+The groups varialbe will now hold a dictionary where the keys are the values of the ages in the original array.
 The values associated with each key is an array of the items that have that age.
 Then, to retrieve an array of items with an age of 40, you could execute the following call.

 let forty = groups(40);